ardoco/rest/architecture_decisions.md

 - The uids of the ongoing asynchronous calls are stored in a concurrentHashmap.
 This has the advantage that when a user calls getResult to potentially receive the result, it can first be checked in the concurrentHashmap whether the asynchronous call of ardoco has finished yet instead of unnecessarily doing a database call.

+## Hashing
+Only the files are used to create the hash, the configs not, meaning that in case only the configs change, the same hash is generated. in future, the configs might need to be hashed as well.
+A md5 hash is used to ensure to get a hash space great enough to ensure that the probability of collisions is almost 0.

+The hashes are used as keys in the database.
+Since entries are automatically deleted after 24h and the hash space is large enough this should work fine since there are few enough entries being stored at once.